dpalomar/dot-vimrc/README.md

-Maple's Vim config (modiflied by iwannaflytomoon)
+Maple's Vim config (modified by dpalomar)
 ==================

 I use `vundle` to manage my plugins, which makes my `.vim` directory clean and tidy.
 If you are new to vim, the following two posts